Upper Flask

-The Upper Flask was a tavern near the top of Hampstead hill in the 18th century which sold flasks of water from the Hampstead spa.
+The Upper Flask was a tavern near the top of Hampstead hill in the 18th century which sold flasks of water from the spa at Hampstead Wells.
+It was located in Heath Street.
 It was the summer meeting place of the great literary and political figures of the Kit-Kat Club such as Walpole.
 The tavern business ceased in the 1750s and the grand house subsequently became the private residence of ladies and gentlemen such as Lady Charlotte Rich, George Steevens and Thomas Sheppard.

 Spa and tavern

 It took its name from the flasks of spring water which were sold there, like the Lower Flask and The Flask in nearby Highgate.
 The Upper Flask was the most select of these, being in a grand Jacobean house near the summit of Hampstead hill, where it commanded good views of London and the surrounding villages.
 It was patronised by Whig grandees and literati who attended the famous Kit-Kat Club and removed its summer meetings to the "Upper FlasK".
 Later, the company included John Keats, Leigh Hunt and Percy Bysshe Shelley.
 They would drink their ale under an old mulberry tree in the grounds and one of the members, Sir Richard Blackmore, wrote: